When is the best time to visit New York City?

 November brings big parades.
 From 23rd to 56th, Fifth Avenue hosts the nation’s largest Veterans Day Parade.
 Next up — Macy’s Thanksgiving Day Parade along Central Park West and Sixth Avenue to Herald Square.
 A giant Tom Turkey leads the lineup of balloons as high as a five-story building.
 Then the annual appearance of Santa and Mrs. Claus signals a new season of holidays.

-At Rockefeller Center, the attraction’s main event transitions visitors from fall to winter when the 83rd Annual Rockefeller Center Christmas Tree is illuminated.
+At Rockefeller Center, the attraction’s main event transitions visitors from fall to winter when the annual Rockefeller Center Christmas Tree is illuminated.
 And just outside The Sherry-Netherland, guests can see the world's largest Hanukkah menorah lit nightly for the Jewish Festival of Lights at Grand Army Plaza.

 Holiday highlights are just a short walk from The Sherry-Netherland.
 Take in a view from Top of the Rock, watch the Rockettes kick up a storm at Radio City Music Hall's Christmas Spectacular, fawn over faeries at The Nutcracker at Lincoln Center and be there when the orchestra tunes up for the overture at your favorite Broadway musical.

-When the agenda says shopping, The Sherry-Netherland's location is as good as it gets, beginning with Ghurka and A La Vieille Russie boutiques right under our roof.
-Fifth Avenue, Madison Avenue and midtown Manhattan shops are on our doorstep, and Bloomingdale's, Saks Fifth Avenue and Barneys New York are among our style-setting neighbors.
+When the agenda says shopping, The Sherry-Netherland's location is as good as it gets.
+Madison Avenue and midtown Manhattan shops are on our doorstep, and Bloomingdale's and Saks Fifth Avenue are among our style-setting neighbors.

 Ticking all the names off your shopping list is one reward in itself.
 Afterward, we'll save you a table at Harry Cipriani, the perfect spot to sit back and enjoy a break from shopping.
 Guests of The Sherry-Netherland are entitled to 20% off all meals at Harry Cipriani, adding even more incentive to plan your holiday shopping trip in New York City.